Ellimaaac/Ellimaaac.github.io/README.md

 │   └──...                                    # Specfic Folder containing images for a specific webpage ├──  ressources
 │   └──...
+└── Other Languages
-└── eng                        On going       # Folder containing all the webpages translated in eng │    ├── index.html            On going
+    ├── eng                        On going       # Folder containing all the webpages translated in eng │   ├── index.html            On going
     │   └──...
-└── Other Languages
+    └── other...

 ```